Hunter Renfroe Preview, Player Props: Reds vs. Mariners

-On Monday, Hunter Renfroe (hitting .167 in his past 10 games) and the Cincinnati Reds play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 4:10 PM ET.
+The Cincinnati Reds and Hunter Renfroe (.367 slugging percentage over his past 10 games, including one homer), take on starting pitcher Bryce Miller and the Seattle Mariners at Great American Ball Park, Tuesday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Cubs.
+In his last game, he had two hits (going 2-for-4 with an RBI) against the Mariners.

 Hunter Renfroe Game Info & Props vs. the Mariners